Hope for the Future

 The Lord has been faithful to the Nazarean in Eastern Europe.

-In Hungary they have progressed economically to where they now provide for their own needs and no longer receive regular cash aid.
-They and the brethren in Germany are also instrumental in organizing aid efforts and work teams of volunteers for projects assisting needy brethren in Eastern Europe.
-Where there is economic opportunity, church attendance and membership are increasing, hopeful signs that the Church may again grow and prosper in the Lord.
+In some countries, such as Germany and Hungary, economic progress has allowed believers to provide for their own needs, and they are no longer reliant on external aid.
+These brethren, along with those in Germany, also play a vital role in organizing relief efforts and volunteer work teams to assist needy brethren in eastern Europe.
+Where economic opportunities exist, church attendance and membership are rising—hopeful signs that the Church may once again grow and prosper in the Lord.

-Newfound freedom of travel across international borders has increased fellowship among the national and ethnic groups of believers, facilitating marriages between young people of the Nazarean Churches, strengthening their common bond of faith in the Lord.
-Presently there are about 10,000 souls living in 200 church communities in Croatia, Hungary, Romania, Serbia, Slovakia and southwestern Ukraine (Bukovina).
+As international travel has become easier, fellowship among believers of different national and ethnic backgrounds has increased, fostering marriages between young people of the Nazarean Churches and strengthening their shared bond of faith.
+Today, approximately 10,000 souls worship in 200 church communities across Germany, Hungary, Croatia, Romania, Serbia, Slovakia, and southwestern Ukraine (Bukovina).

-Words alone cannot express the gratitude of brethren of Eastern Europe for the material and spiritual aid assistance they have received from American brethren.
-The following message is only one example of many that are addressed to the American Churches:
+Words alone cannot express the gratitude of eastern European brethren for the spiritual and material support they have received from American believers.
+The following message is just one example of many letters addressed to the American Churches: